 - Infusion therapy

-Our licensed speech-language pathologists can help you with difficulties related to speech, eating and swallowing, communication, and cognition.
+Our licensed speech-language pathologists can help you with difficulties related to speech, eating and swallowing, communication, memory, and cognition.

 A licensed occupational therapist or a licensed occupational therapy assistant can help you improve your ability to care for yourself, perform activities of daily living, and use adaptive equipment to make tasks easier.